and Financial Aid

 Alumnae Scholarship - A scholarship provided by the Alumnae Association to the daughter of an MMA graduate - criteria and application will be made available to eligible students.

 Fine Arts Scholarship - Merion Mercy Academy is pleased to announce the Sister Ethel Sweeney, RSM Fine Arts Scholarship.
 A partial scholarship is awarded to one student for each year she attends Merion Mercy.
-Click here for application form and criteria.

 Music Scholarships - Two scholarships awarded on the basis of a personal audition and performance on the Scholarship and Entrance Exam.
-Click here for a link to the MMA music scholarship audition requirements and click here for music scholarship policies and application form.

 Merion Mercy Academy is committed to offering an excellent education to qualified students regardless of a family’s financial circumstances.
 MMA’s financial assistance program is designed to bridge the gap between a family’s ability to pay and the true cost of an MMA education.
 Since the financial aid budget is limited, there is no guarantee that MMA can meet all families’ financial needs.